dw/csvmonkey/README.md

     row["UnBlendedCost"]  # by header value
 ```

-Element access causes the relevant chunk of the row to be copied to the heap and returned as a Python string.
+Element access causes the relevant chunk of the row to be copied to the heap
+and returned as a Python string.

+If the CSV lacks a header, but dict-like behaviour is desired, pass a header
+field explicitly as `header=("a", "b", "c", "d")`.

 Rows may be converted to dicts via `row.asdict()` or tuples using
 `row.astuple()`.
 If you want rows to be produced directly as dict or tuple,